DATA SOVEREIGNTY

 Commitment of the NLIS

 Through innovative methodology and data collection, the NLIS website actively participates in challenging data colonialism.
-While we recognize the limitations of currently available data processed by the NLIS, we aim for this tool to create a momentum around native land data and data sovereignty.
+While we recognize the limitations of currently available data processed by the NLIS, we aim for this tool to create a momentum around Native land data and data sovereignty.

 Our Commitment

-• To approach our work with a good heart by always doing our best to honor indigenous peoples and indigenous ways of knowing
+• To approach our work with a good heart by always doing our best to honor Indigenous peoples and Indigenous ways of knowing

-• To support native research capacity-building
+• To support Native research capacity-building

-• To license our data products using the Creative Commons “Attribution-NonCommercial-ShareAlike” so it can be shared
+• To license our data products using the Creative Commons “CC BY-NC-SA 4.0” so they can be shared but not be used for commercial purposes.

 • To practice a forward-thinking methodology geared towards constantly improving datasets

-• To participate in changing the perception of native land through data
+• To participate in changing the perception of Native land through data